 Apply for Federal Student Aid

-Your 2015 tax information is required to complete the Financial Information section of the 2016–17 and 2017–18 FAFSA.
+Your 2018 tax information is required to complete the 2020–21 FAFSA.
 The IRS Data Retrieval Tool may be used to transfer your federal tax return information to your FAFSA.

 Upon completion of the FAFSA, students may be eligible for the following federal student loans:

-- Federal Direct Unsubsidized Loan: Graduate students can receive up to $20,500 per academic year.
-The fixed interest rate is 5.31%.
-Interest accrues from the date of disbursement.
+- Federal Direct Unsubsidized Loan: Graduate students are potentially eligible to receive up to $20,500 per academic year.
+The potential eligibility amount is not based on need nor income.

-- Federal Direct PLUS Loan: This credit-based loan is used in addition to the Direct Unsubsidized Loan.
-It provides additional loan funds to cover tuition and Cost of Living expenses, up to the Cost of Attendance, per academic year.
-The fixed interest rate is 6.31%.
-Interest accrues from the date of disbursement.
+- Federal Direct PLUS Loan: If approved, this credit-based loan can be used in addition to the Direct Unsubsidized Loan, to cover tuition and provide supplemental funding for other expenses up to the cost of attendance.

 Your Financial Aid Award Notice

-Once you sign your Intent to Enroll form with Counseling@Northwestern and activate your Net ID, Student Financial Services will send an email award notice to your Northwestern University email address.
+Once you sign your Intent to Enroll form with Counseling@Northwestern and activate your Net ID, the Evanston Office of Graduate Financial Aid will send an email award notice to your Northwestern University email address.
 This should happen approximately two weeks after your FAFSA is received.

-Student loans can always be adjusted, reduced, or canceled by contacting Student Financial Services.
+Student loans can always be adjusted, reduced, or canceled by contacting the Evanston Office of Graduate Financial Aid.